nhsd-a2si/dos-status-monitor/README.md

 ## Overview
 This is a simple tool which makes use of the DoS REST API.

 It allows a 'monitor' to be configured against DoS services, refreshing every X minutes.
+It is also possible to configur a monitor against broader searches, effectively monitoring any service returned by those searches.

 If the capacity status of a service changes, a notification will be triggered to a configured Slack channel.